Ionization energy in periodic table

-Ionization energy or ionization potential in chemistry is the amount of energy required to remove the outer electron of an isolated gaseous atom present in the periodic table chemical elements.
+Ionization energy or ionization potential in chemistry is the minimum amount of energy required to remove the outer electron of an isolated gaseous atom present in the periodic table of chemical elements.
+It is generally represented by IE or IP and measured by unit electron volt (eV) and kilojoules per mole (kJ/mol).
+Generally, the value of ionization energy of periodic table elements increses from left to right in a period because the nuclear charge (atomic number) of elements increses in the same direction.

-In learning chemistry, the periodic table trend of ionization energy or potential affecting mainly by the following factors,
+For learning chemistry, the periodic table trend of ionization energy or potential is affected mainly by the following factors,

 - Atomic radius